 Ronaldo Luís Nazário de Lima: Step Over

-While Cristiano Ronaldo may be known for the step over, it was the Brazilian Ronaldo who popularized it.
+While may be known for the step over, it was the Brazilian Ronaldo who popularized it.
 The stepover king, Ronaldo Luís Nazário de Lima juked defenders by taking them straight on and throwing his weight over and around the ball two to three times before using the other leg to punch the ball ahead of him.

 via GIPHY